vvhuy298/Test-backend/README.md

 ### How do get set up?
 Check Makefile for more details and command
+*Use Mailhog (http://localhost:8025) for email confirm incase needed
 ```shell
 $ git clone
 $ cd <folder_name>